 Curated By: Saurabh Verma

-Addressing a press conference on Thursday, Ministry of External Affairs (MEA) spokesperson Arindam Bagchi said that the Indian high commission and consulates in Canada are not working properly due to threats.
+Addressing a press conference on Thursday, Ministry of External Affairs (MEA) spokesperson Arindam Bagchi said India has informed the Canadian government that there should be parity in strength and rank equivalence in our mutual diplomatic presence.

 The bilateral relations between the two countries have taken a hit following Canadian Prime Minister Justin Trudeau’s allegations of a “potential” involvement of Indian agents in the killing of Khalistani separatist Hardeep Singh Nijjar in Canada in June.